fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let's study the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methods used in the course so far.

 The state management is built using React Hooks [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer).
-This is one quite a viable option of creating a stateful app when we know that the app we will be rather small and we do not want to use <i>redux</i> or other libraries for the state management.
+This is one quite a viable option for creating a stateful app when we know that the app we will be rather small and we do not want to use <i>redux</i> or other libraries for the state management.
 There are a lot of good material eg. [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe) describing the approach.

 The approach taken in this app uses the React [context](https://reactjs.org/docs/context.html), that according to documentation

 > <i>... is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.</i>

 In our case the "global" shared data is the application state <i>and</i> the dispatch function that is used to make changes to data.
 In a way the approach works quite a much like redux based state management that we used in [part 6](/en/part6) but is a more light weight since it does not require the use of any external libraries.
-This part assumes that you are at least familiar at the way how redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.
+This part assumes that you are at least familiar with the way how redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.

 The [context](https://reactjs.org/docs/context.html) of the application has a tuple of the app state and dispatcher for changing the state of our app.
 The application state is typed as follows: